 3.2 The timeline within which Power Services shall approve or deny «Customer Name»’s SOER schedules, as represented by «Customer Name»’s E-Tags, shall conform to Power Services’ scheduling guidelines as specified in sections 3 and 4 of this exhibit.

-3.2.1 SOER E-Tags shall: (1) identify Power Services as the generation providing entity, (2) identify «Customer Name» as first downstream purchasing-selling entity, (3) identify hourly energy amounts in MWh, and (4) maintain all data consistent with applicable industry standards.
+3.2.1 SOER E-Tags shall: (1) identify Power Services as the generation providing entity, (2) identify «Customer Name» as first downstream purchasing-selling entity, (3) identify hourly energy amounts in megawatt-hours, and (4) maintain all data consistent with applicable industry standards.

 3.2.2 Changes to SOER E-Tags required by a Balancing Authority for maintaining system reliability, as determined by the responsible Balancing Authority, shall be implemented by Power Services and «Customer Name» at the time of such notification by the Balancing Authority.